why-not-try-calmer/openSUSE-Conference-2021/slides.md

 ---

-# Floating boats of complex, integrated tech stacks on fragmented waters
+# 3|5 Maintainership does not solve it all

---
+Tech more integrated than people.

 Yast2, zypper, snapper -- those are at the core of the openSUSE user experience, and quite neatly integrated with the operating systems